eclipse-sumo/sumo/docs/web/docs/Netedit/editModesCommon.md

 ## Match Attribute

-The 'Match Attribute' controls allow to specify a set of objects by matching their attributes against a given expression.
+The 'Match Attribute' controls allow specifying a set of objects by matching their attributes against a given expression.
 When combining this set with the current selection, the *Modification Mode* is also applied.

 1. Select an object type from the first input box
 2. Select an attribute from the second input box